Amulya-coder/Amulya-coder/README.md

 - 🎓 I'm currently studying Computer Science and Engineering at the VIT Bhopal University.
 - 💡  I like to explore new technologies and develop software solutions and quick hacks.
 - 🌱 I love to solve newer problems and work on my logic building skills.
-- ✍ I'm on the track of learning more about Blockchain, System design and Cloud infrastructure.
+- ✍ I'm on the track of learning more about Blockchain, System design and Cloud computing.
+- 💬 Feel free to reach out to me for tech-related stuffs.
 - 🙂 I am always open to collaborate in open source projects and participate in volunteering events.
 ### 🌱 What have I done?